SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/07-Summary.md

 ## In the next lesson we will learn:

-- How we use Comparison Operators
+- How to use Comparison Operators

-- What are Conditional Statements: **if** and **if-else**
+- What are the **if** and **if-else** Conditional Statements

 - Blocks and Variable Scope

-- What is Code Debugging and how we use them
+- What is Code Debugging and how we use it

 [/slide]